lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 Published specification: {{&SELF}}

-Applications that use this media type: Applications that need to describe, distribute, and store a representation of an EDHOC application profile (see {{Section 3.9 of RFC9528}}).
+Applications that use this media type: Applications that need to describe, distribute, and store a representation of an EDHOC application profile (see {{&SELF}} and {{Section 3.9 of RFC9528}}).

 Fragment identifier considerations: N/A